Experts warn against using Benadryl and milk to treat COVID, despite NC lawmaker’s post - NewsBreak

 But milk and Benadryl?

 A North Carolina state lawmaker recently posted a study on social media that suggests compounds in those two commonplace products might be effective against the virus that causes COVID-19.
-Experts, however, say more research is needed, and warn against attempting to self-medicate with the compounds.RGV True Crime: Teacher discovered shot and bound, murder remains unsolved 15 years later
+Experts, however, say more research is needed, and warn against attempting to self-medicate with the compounds.Expect more worrisome variants after omicron, scientists say

 Rep. Jeff McNeely, R-Iredell, said on Facebook that milk “may be the answer to Covid-19,” before linking to the study published in November by an immunologist at the University of Florida.